adaltas/node-nikita/docs/content/action/context.md

 })
 ```

-Alternatively, it is rewritten using the [traditional function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function), where the `this` object is used:
+Alternatively, with the [traditional function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function), the `this` scope can be used:

 ```js
 nikita